Parotitis

 Viral Infections

-Viral infection represents the most common cause of parotitis overall.
-Viruses reach the parotid gland through the bloodstream (hematogenous spread) rather than traveling up the duct from the mouth, which distinguishes viral parotitis mechanically from bacterial forms.
+Viral infection is the most common cause of parotitis overall.
+Viruses reach the parotid gland through the bloodstream rather than traveling up the duct from the mouth, which sets viral parotitis apart from bacterial forms.
+Mumps has historically been the leading culprit.
+The mumps virus targets the salivary glands and causes the characteristic bilateral swelling below the ears.
+The MMR vaccine (measles, mumps, rubella), introduced in 1967, has reduced mumps cases by over 99% in vaccinated populations.
+Outbreaks still occur in unvaccinated or partially vaccinated individuals, especially in close-quarter settings.

 Bacterial Infections